dotnet/dotnet-docker/samples/aspnetapp/README.md

 ```

 After the application starts, navigate to `http://localhost:8000` in your web browser.

-Note: Earlier Windows versions need to use a different set of commands that are described at the end of the document.

 Note: The `-p` argument maps port 8000 on your local machine to port 80 in the container (the form of the port mapping is `host:container`).
 See the [Docker run reference](https://docs.docker.com/engine/reference/commandline/run/) for more information on commandline parameters.
 In some cases, you might see an error because the host port you select is already in use.
 Choose a different port in that case.